Main Content

 shapley provides several options to reduce the computational cost when you have a large number of observations or features:

-• Large number of observations — Use a smaller sample of the training data and run in parallel by specifying UseParallel as true.
+• Large number of observations — Use a smaller sample of the training data by specifying the NumObservationsToSample name-value argument and run in parallel by specifying UseParallel as true.

 • Large number of features — Specify the MaxNumSubsets name-value argument to limit the number of subsets included in the computation.